David-Durst/csknow/theory/queries_4_7_21.md

 # Queries

-## Waller
+## Wallers

 ### Summary
-Situations where it appears that players can see enemies through walls.
+Situations where it appears that a player can see enemies through walls.

 ### English Definition
 1. Game state specifies that player A can't see player B